freeman-lab/pim/README.md

 ###`pim uninstall <package(s)> --globally[-g]`

-Remove this package from your project's `requirements.txt` file, if it's present.
+Remove package(s) from your project's `requirements.txt` file, if it's present.

 Options
 - `--globally[-g]` also uninstall from your environment using `pip`